 The truth is: there’s no limit to where your curiosity can take you, to exploring and to experimenting to uncover how you really want to show up in the world, what lights you up and what you want to contribute.
 It just takes personal commitment on your part and the initiative and grit to roll up your sleeves and get busy.

 So many students get stuck along different points of their college journey because they have no vision, no direction, they’re wandering aimlessly, often afraid, too proud or not quite sure how to ask for assistance.

 You’ve got to have a vision of where you’re ultimately headed and know what you value so you can make solid choices aligned with who you are, how you want to show up and what you want to contribute.
 If you don’t do this work upfront, you may as well blindfold yourself, grab a handful of darts and start throwing.

 For another cool resource, check out James Altucher’s “40 Alternatives to College.”

-Take a peek at RobbiCrawford.com where you'll find a resource hub and services for students and families eager to play the college game better.
+Visit RobbiCrawford.com where you’ll find an info hub and services for students and families eager to play the college game smarter.